Mabuiag Island: History

 Kala Lagaw Ya (more correctly Kalaw Lagaw Ya (KLY) and Gœmulgaw Ya) is one of the languages of the Torres Strait.
 Kalaw Lagaw Ya is the traditional language of the Western and Central islands of the Torres Strait.
-The Kalaw Lagaw Ya language region includes the torritory within the local government boundaries of the Torres Shire Council.
+The Kalaw Lagaw Ya language region includes the territory within the local government boundaries of the Torres Shire Council.

 Kalaw Lagaw Ya, alt.
 Gœmulgaw Ya, is specifically the dialect of Mabuyaagi (Mabuiag) and Badhu (Badu), there not being a traditional name for the language as a whole.
 Kalaw Lagaw Ya is used in academic literature as a cover term for the whole language, and is one of the two indigenous languages of Torres Strait; in earlier works it was also called Mabuiag.
 The Gœmulgaw Ya region includes the island territory of Mabuiag within the local government boundaries of the Torres Shire Council and Mabuiag Island Council and by extension Badhu.

 In 1606, Luís Vaz de Torres sailed through, and navigated, Torres Strait islands, along New Guinea's southern coast.

 "The Mabuiag people had a reputation for hostility to outsiders until their acceptance of Christianity in the early 1870s.
 In 1877 the mission moved to Bau where the water supply was better.
 Later, the missionaries persuaded the people to join them at Bau, which became the main settlement.
 By 1898, Mabuiag people were labouring on pearling luggers for wages, while many followed work to Thursday Island and further to the mainland.
 An official presence on Mabuiag began during the mid-1920s when Queensland Government posted teachers there.
-An Island Industries Board store opened in 1946".Mabuiag Island State School opened on 29 January 1985.
-On 1 January 2007 the school became the Maubuiag Island campus of Tagai State College, an amalgamation of 17 Torres Strait Island schools.
+An Island Industries Board store opened in 1946".

+Mabuiag Island State School opened on 29 January 1985.
+On 1 January 2007, the school became the Maubuiag Island campus of Tagai State College, an amalgamation of 17 Torres Strait Island schools.